detkov/Convolution-From-Scratch/README.md

 - <b>Kernel</b> is a small matrix that we multiply with sub-matrices of an Image;
     - <b>Stride</b> is the size of the step of the slide.
 For example, when the stride equals 1, we move on 1 pixel on every step, when 2, then we move on 2 pixels and so on.
 [This picture](files/expl_stride.png) can help you figure it out;
     - <b>Padding</b> is just the border of the <i>Image</i> that allows us to keep size of initial <i>Image</i> and <i>Feature map</i> the same.
 In the GIF above we see that the shape of <i>Image</i> is 5x5 but the <i>Feature map</i> is 3x3.
 The reason is that when we use <i>Kernel</i>, we can't put it's center in the corner, because if we do, there is a lack of pixels to multiply on.
 So if we want to keep shape, we use padding and add some zero border of the image.
 [This GIF](files/expl_padding.gif) can help you figure it out;
     - <b>Dilation</b> is just the gap between kernel cells.
-So, the regular dilation is 1 and each cell is not distanced from it's neighbor, but when we set value as 2, there is no cells in 1-cell Neighborhood — now they are distanced from each other.
+So, the regular dilation is 1 and each cell is not distanced from it's neighbor, but when we set value as 2, there is no cells in 1-cell neighborhood — now they are distanced from each other.
 [This picture](files/expl_dilation.png) can help you figure it out.
 - <b>Feature map</b> or output data is the matrix obtained by all the calculations discussed earlier.

 This is it — that easy.